Open-Markets-Initiative/wireshark-lua/ReadMe.md

 For decoding information: [Wireshark Protocol Decoding](https://www.wireshark.org/docs/wsug_html_chunked/ChCustProtocolDissectionSection.html "Wireshark Protocol Selection Documentation")

-For a walk through of the dissectors in use: [Dissecting Exchange Protocols with Wireshark](https://www.youtube.com/watch?v=_hE-xw4wofw "Omi Lua Wireshark Dissectors Video")
+For an explanation of how these dissectors are generated: [Dissecting Exchange Protocols with Wireshark](https://www.youtube.com/watch?v=_hE-xw4wofw "Omi Lua Wireshark Dissectors Video")
 ## Customization

 Omi Lua dissectors are LLM friendly: you can point a large language model at a dissector and ask it to hide fields, rename columns, or adjust which parts of a protocol are shown, then reload the plugin to see the change immediately.